-The Board of Directors announces that the audited consolidated profit of the Group for the year ended 30th June, 2018 amounted to HK\$942 million, compared with HK\$628 million for the previous year, which reflects the higher revaluation gains on investment properties held by the Group's joint ventures.
-The operating profit of the Group for the year ended 30th June, 2018 amounted to HK\$83 million, compared with HK\$72 million for the previous year.
-The results reflect the effect of increase in interest income, exchange gains and increased rents.
+The Board of Directors announces that the audited consolidated profit of the Group for the year ended 30th June, 2019 amounted to HK\$1,391 million, compared with HK\$942 million for the previous year, which reflects the higher revaluation gains on investment properties held by the Group's joint ventures.
+The operating profit of the Group for the year ended 30th June, 2019 amounted to HK\$60 million, compared with HK\$83 million for the previous year.
+The results reflect the effect of exchange losses in the current year as compared with exchange gains last year.
+This is partially offset by an increase in rental income and interest income.

-The Directors will recommend to shareholders at the forthcoming Ordinary Yearly Meeting to be held on Friday, 9th November, 2018 the payment of a final dividend of HK\$0.10 per share.
-The Directors will also recommend to the shareholders the payment of a special dividend of HK\$1.70 per share.
-These two dividends, together with the first interim dividend of HK\$0.10 per share, a special dividend of HK\$1.00 per share, and a second interim dividend of HK\$0.30 per share, will make a total dividend for the year of HK\$3.20 per share, compared with HK\$3.00 per share for the previous year.
+The Directors will recommend to shareholders at the forthcoming Ordinary Yearly Meeting to be held on Friday, 8th November, 2019 the payment of a final dividend of HK\$0.10 per share.
+The Directors will also recommend to the shareholders the payment of a special dividend of HK\$1.80 per share.
+These two dividends, together with the first interim dividend of HK\$0.10 per share, a special dividend of HK\$1.00 per share, and a second interim dividend of HK\$0.30 per share and a second special dividend of HK\$18.00 per share, will make a total dividend for the year of HK\$21.30 per share, compared with HK\$3.20 per share for the previous year.